webdevholland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Days 9 - 15: September 15, 2019 - PRELIMINARY ENTRY*
+### Days 9 - 15: September 16, 2019 (worked overnight into AM)* - PRELIMINARY ENTRY

+***Background**:  2:16 am.
+Stretched out on couch in living room with laptop.
+Lofi hip-hop from Chilled Cow softly playing (see Links for the day).

-***I know I'm not following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
+***I know I haven't been following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them to better suit my lifestyle.
 I think it's more important that I consistently learn & build every day regardless of what day or time it is.
-I'll explain this later in the README.md as well as in the Rules and FAQ sections of this repo.***
+I'll talk about this later in the README.md as well as in the Rules and FAQ sections of this repo.***

-**Today's Summary Progress**:  Reviewed videos "Scope & Context (Part 2)" & "Miscellaneous Info (Part 1)" from Brad Schiff's JavaScript course.
-Created CodePen #11 to show additional concepts related to context as well as CodePen #12 on anonymous & arrow functions from "Miscellaneous Info (Part 1)".
-Watched next three videos after  "Miscellaneous Info (Part 1)", but didn't cover any of them in this log entry.
+**Today's Summary Progress**:  Reviewed video "Scope & Context (Part 2)" from Brad Schiff's JavaScript course.
+Created CodePen #11 to show how '.call' method is used as part of lesson on context.
+Already watched next video "Miscellaneous Info (Part 1)" so moved on to next six videos, but didn't cover any of them in this log entry.
 See Links for the day.

 **Quick Notes**:
-* Reviewed context from "Scope & Context (Part 2)" video through CodePen #11
-* Reviewed anonymous & arrow functions from "Miscellaneous Info (Part 1)" video through CodePen #12
+* Context:  '.call' method
 * Watched "Miscellaneous Info (Part 2)" video
 * Watched "Building To-Do App (Part 1)" video
 * Watched "Building To-Do App (Part 2)" video
-* Context:  use of '.call' method.
-* Anonymous function:  function with no name; blank between parentheses in 'function ( ) { }'
-* Arrow function
 *
 *